Out of flowers? Flour? Businesses contend with supply crises

 Shortages can hit companies of any size.
 Hundreds of KFC stores in Britain had to close in February when they were unable to get shipments of chicken and other supplies.
 The problem started when KFC switched to a different delivery company that couldn’t handle the volume of food the company needs at its 900 British outlets.

-"When I get a shipment, I can see all the airline tags from different places," Pliska says.
+“When I get a shipment, I can see all the airline tags from different places,” Pliska said.

-"Fortunately, he was a big fan of The Potting Shed and went to work on reformulating with the new talc," says Starr, whose company is located in Saxonville, Massachusetts.
+“Fortunately, he was a big fan of the Potting Shed and went to work on reformulating with the new talc,” said Starr, whose company is located in Saxonville, Mass.

-"It was a very difficult position to be in and painful to part with nearly $2 million in annual revenue," says Fink, whose company is located in Pittsboro, North Carolina.
+“It was a very difficult position to be in and painful to part with nearly $2 million in annual revenue,” said Fink, whose company is located in Pittsboro, N.C.

 That happened as the U.S. economy was still suffering after the Great Recession, making it hard to find new business and make up the revenue.
 Fink developed new products including motorized lifts used to store flat panel TVs in decorative cabinets.
 He also increased his online business.

-"You just don't give up — we're a small entrepreneurial business," he says.
+“You just don’t give up — we’re a small entrepreneurial business,” he said.

 While shortages are an obstacle for many small businesses, some owners have actually made materials in short supply the heart of their business.